Rafael Nadal: Coaching and personal team

-Nadal's first and most important coach was his uncle Toni Nadal, who coached him from 1990 to 2017 (aged 4 to 31).
+Nadal's first and most important coach was his paternal uncle Toni Nadal, who coached him from 1990 to 2017 (aged 4 to 31).
 Though strong physically as a player, Toni Nadal struggled to be aggressive with his forehand and possessed no big shots.
 Along with working on the mental and physical sides, he ensured that his nephew developed a good technical, all-round aggressive game, became competent at the net, and developed his forehand into a weapon.

 Aged 12, Nadal began attending the Balearic Islands training centre 50 kilometers away from Manacor in Palma.
 He and his uncle trained there three times a week, so that Nadal could train with the best boys in the Balearic Islands.
 There, he was trained along with his uncle Toni, by Toni Colom, who travelled with Nadal at mainly Futures events for the next four years, between 1999 and 2003.
 Colom explained that he "was traveling to those tournaments because I had a bigger availability of traveling [than Toni] and not because I was more experienced".
 After 2005, Nadal left the structure of the Balearic School and created his own team.

 Nadal worked with the same team from 2006 to 2017, which consisted of members from his family and professional staff, whom Nadal also considered his family.
 Besides Toni, the first members of his team were Joan Forcades, Nadal's instructor since childhood, and doctor Ángel Ruiz Cotorro.
 Cotorro, who also worked with Juan Martín del Potro and Arantxa Sánchez Vicario, helped him play after facing injuries and his suggestions were pivotal to his game.
 Nadal said of his doctor that: "I trust Dr. Cotorro with my life".
 Forcades was the lead fitness expert for Nadal and developed his training program.